alexrony21/usa-phone-validator/README.md

 ## 🚀 Features

-- Efficiently processes large datasets with optimized number-checking performance.
+- Efficiently processes large datasets with optimized number-checking performance
-- Provides reliable validation for U.S. phone number formats and metadata.
+- Provides reliable validation for U.S. phone number formats and metadata
-- Identifies Mobile, Landline, VOIP, Toll-Free, and other number categories.
+- Identifies Mobile, Landline, VOIP, Toll-Free, and other number categories
-- Supports major U.S. carriers including T-Mobile, Verizon, AT&T, and more.
+- Supports major U.S. carriers including T-Mobile, Verizon, AT&T, and more
-- Allows validation of large lists of numbers for analytics, data hygiene, and database cleanup.
+- Allows validation of large lists of numbers for analytics, data hygiene, and database cleanup
-- An optional high-throughput mode designed for enterprise or large-scale data processing environments.
+- An optional high-throughput mode designed for enterprise or large-scale data processing environments
-- Built for consistent performance with a focus on accuracy and uptime.
+- Built for consistent performance with a focus on accuracy and uptime

 ---

 ## 📘 Use Cases

-- Data cleansing & preprocessing.
+- Data cleansing & preprocessing
-- CRM / customer database validation.
+- CRM / customer database validation
-- Carrier identification.
+- Carrier identification
-- Type identification.
+- Type identification
-- Number-format verification.
+- Number-format verification

 This tool is intended **solely for legitimate data-processing and validation purposes**.